 The Musk Ox Farm (Palmer)

-Located on a Colony farm in Palmer, The Musk Ox Farm is a domesticated animal operation began in 1964.
+Located on a Colony farm in Palmer, The Musk Ox Farm is a domesticated animal operation that began in 1964.
 Part of the farm’s animal husbandry involves collecting the hair that’s shed from musk ox undercoats each spring.
 The fibers, called qiviut, are said to be softer than cashmere and warmer than wool when spun into yarn, which you can purchase in the farm’s gift shop.
 You can only get as close as the fences allow, but you’ll have no problem seeing the handful of new calves born each spring.
 (12850 E. Archie Road, Palmer)

 Reindeer Farm (Palmer)

 You can pet and feed the roughly 150 reindeer at the Reindeer Farm in Palmer — they’re friendly and will take grain pellets out of your hand.
-Fun fact: These same reindeer participate in the annual Running of the Reindeer at the Anchorage Rondy festival each February (think running of the bulls, but with reindeer in downtown Anchorage).
+Fun fact: These same reindeer participate in the annual Running of the Reindeer at the Anchorage Fur Rondy festival each February (think running of the bulls, but with reindeer in downtown Anchorage).
 (5561 S. Bodenburg Loop Road, Palmer)

 Robert G. White Large Animal Research Station (Fairbanks)